“For God did not appoint us to wrath, but to obtain salvation through our Lord Jesus Christ…“

 First, the negative reason.
 Paul here alludes to God’s sovereign placing of the church in a situation whereby she will not go through the Tribulation (the Day of The Lord).

 “…and to wait for His Son from heaven, whom He raised from the dead, even Jesus who delivers us from the wrath to come” (1 Thessalonians 1:10).

 “Because you have kept My command to persevere, I also will keep you from the hour of trial which shall come upon the whole world, to test those who dwell on the earth” (Revelation 3:10).

 God constructed the last book of the Bible, the book of Revelation, chronologically.
 We can decipher the plain strokes of prophecy by studying the argument of the entire book.
-First, Revelation deals with the church, then the Tribulation, the Second Advent, the Millennium and finally the eternal state.
-Almost two-thirds of the book expounds the tribulation period.
+First, Revelation deals with the church, then the Tribulation, the Second Advent, the Millennium, and the eternal state.
+Almost two-thirds of the book expounds on the tribulation period.

 but to obtain salvation

 Secondly and positively, God appoints believers to “obtain salvation.”
 The word “obtain” literally means to make around.
 The idea is the obtaining of something in its completeness.
 God obtained salvation in its completeness for us.
 It is our possession because God did everything to acquired it (Ephesians 1:14; 1 Peter 2:9).
 Because God acquired it, it is complete and full salvation.
 He keeps it safe.

 Note that the word is “obtain” and not “attain” salvation.
 We can do nothing to attain salvation.
 We rest on the finished work of Christ for that.
 Salvation is a gift with no strings attached.
 We cannot work for our salvation to merit brownie points with God.